Skip to main content

 ref: dataops/data-product-definitions/CRM_data_reference.yml

-Once this is done, you can use this VS Code button:
+Once this is done, you can use the Compile and test data products button in VS Code:

 Adding an optional pre-commit hook